DaveBenham/VenomModules/README.md

 After applying the effective gain to the inputs, the final result is sent to the Left and Right outputs.

 ### O (Output Offset) button adjacent to output ports
-This color coded switch can apply an offset to the final output
+This color coded switch can apply an offset to the final output.
+The output offset is applied before any clipping.

-dark gray (default) = Off - No offset red = -5 volt offset
+- dark gray (default) = Off - No offset
+- red = -5 volt offset
-green = +5 volt offset
+- green = +5 volt offset

 The output offset is particularly useful when using the Shaped VCA as a wave shaper for a bipolar Level input.
 Use the Bias to convert the Level input to unipolar, and use the -5 output offset to convert the wave shaped signal back to bipolar.
 The +5 output offset is useful when a negative gain is used to invert the signal prior to wave shaping.